SACHSTech/careers-in-computer-science-BrightonZhang1/README.md

 There are other ways to gain real life and work experience outside of traditional schooling.
 This include Co-Op, Interships, Workshops, and Competitions.
 These don't need to be related to your occupation or field of study, as interpersonal skills are required for every student to learn regardless.

 ## Sample of Experience: Co-op
 Co-op and internships are the most popular ways to gain real work experience outside of schooling.
 They are very convenient for the student, and U of T supports a Co-op program for students in computer science.
-U of T is also very well known for its Co-op program across the globe, resulting in a much larger variety of jobs for the student ot choose from.
+U of T is also very well known for its Co-op program across the globe, resulting in a much larger variety of jobs for the student to choose from.

  <img src="https://www.urban.org/sites/default/files/2022-03/jobs-feature-header-1700x700_0.png" width="600" height="300">